Organ Concerto (Poulenc): Instrumentation

 As the full title of the piece denotes, the piece is scored for a solo organ, timpani and a string orchestra.
 The piece uses such comparatively small forces, relative to Poulenc's other concertos (the Concert champêtre used a full orchestra as accompaniment), so that the piece could be played in a quite small space with an organ, such as Princess Edmond's salon, that were quite popular in France at the time.
 The piece would have been premiered on a Cavaillé-Coll instrument, as the company supplied many organs to private customers, one of whom was the princess.

 Analysis

 The piece is just over 20 minutes in duration and consists of a single continuous movement with seven tempo marks.
 Respectively, these are: Andante, Allegro giocoso, Subito andante moderato, Tempo allegro.
 Molto agitato, Très calme: Lent, Tempo de l'allegro initial and Tempo d'introduction: Largo.
-Each movement often differs substantially in style, tone and texture.
-For example, the opening movements are loud and quite violent, with substantial organ chords; yet the following middle movements are much calmer and softer.
+The sections differ substantially in style, tone and texture.
+For example, the opening sections are loud and quite violent, with substantial organ chords, while the following middle sections are much calmer and softer.